-Do you want to improve your cycling performance, improve recovery between rides, or maintain fitness while recovering from an injury?
+Do you want to improve your cycling performance, recover faster between rides, or maintain muscle while recovering from an injury?

 By using the sauna, you can accomplish each of these and much more.
 The benefits of using the sauna are wide-ranging and impact various facets of health, including both physical and mental.

 Frequent sauna users can expect to see benefits manifest in some of the following ways:

 - Increased endurance

 - Heat acclimatization